Assam floods: Over 200 animals died in Kaziranga National Park since 10 August, reveals govt report

-Animal casualty in the famed Kaziranga National Park (KNP) crossed 200 after the second wave of floods in Assam inundated 80 percent of the park.
-As many as 204 animals, including 12 one-horned rhinos, have died in less than two weeks.
-The second wave of floods, which hit Assam on 10 August, was one of the worst Kaziranga had experienced in the last three decades, The Times of Indiareported.
+Animal casualty in the famed Kaziranga National Park (KNP) crossed 350 after the second wave of floods in Assam inundated 80 percent of the park.
+As many as 369 animals, including 20 rhinos, have died in the last two floods in Assam.
+The second wave of floods, which hit Assam on 10 August, was one of the worst Kaziranga had experienced in the last three decades, The Indian Express reported.

 According to a statement released by the Office of the Divisional Forrest Officer (DFO), Eastern Assam Wildlife Division, 202 animals died due to drowning and two others later succumbed to their injuries.